oh2th/esp8266-pulse-mqtt/README.md

 # ESP8266 Pulse MQTT Water Meter

 This project is a pulse counter for ESP8266, designed for water meters (or any pulse-based metering).
 It reads pulses on pin D6 (with 50ms debounce), calculates water flow and total consumption, and reports the data to an MQTT broker in JSON format.
-Configuration is managed via a web portal.
+Configuration is managed via a web portal or an initial config file.

 ## Features